dart-lang/.github/CONTRIBUTING.md

 information on using pull requests.

 ## File headers

-All files in the project must start with the following header.
+All files in the project must start with the following header:

     // Copyright (c) 2022, the Dart project authors.
 Please see the AUTHORS file
     // for details.
 All rights reserved.
 Use of this source code is governed by a